 - Scatter Plot: The scatter plot in the tableau is useful to visualize the relationship between any two sets of data

-- Histograms: Visualize the statistical information in user-specified range.
+- Histograms: Visualize the statistical information in the user-specified range.

 - Box and Whisker Plots: Use this Box and whisker plot to graphically visualizing numeric data by grouping specific data.

-- Gantt Chart: To visualize the duration of an event or activity.
+- Gantt Chart: Use to visualize the duration of an event or activity.

-- Bullet Graph: Use this chart for displaying three-dimensional data.
+- Bullet Graph: Use this Tableau chart for displaying three-dimensional data.

-- Packed Bubbles Chart: This chart will display the data in bubbles
+- Packed Bubbles Chart: This chart displays the data in bubbles